 Each organization represented on the panel emphasized the need for collaboration in the delivery of their services to refugees.
 Companies often engage with large international NGOs, such as Save the Children, the International Rescue Committee and Mercy Corps, as well as other nonprofits.

 However, many also engage directly with government agencies.
-Maryam Ghofraniha asserted that “none of LinkedIn’s work with refugees would happen without partnerships.”
-When the company launched its Welcome Talent initiative in Sweden, they partnered with the Swedish migration board, and upon the program’s expansion to Canada, LinkedIn partnered with IRCC, the Canadian government agency responsible for immigration, refugees, and citizenship.
+Maryam Ghofraniha asserted that "none of LinkedIn's work with refugees would happen without partnerships."
+When the company launched its Welcome Talent initiative in Sweden, they partnered with the Swedish migration board, and upon the program's expansion to Canada, LinkedIn partnered with IRCC, the Canadian government agency responsible for immigration, refugees, and citizenship.
+Likewise, UPS provides $1M in annual support to the UNHCR to build the capacity of the agency to respond and support displaced communities.

 4) Leadership support and employee engagement drive actions